 About this artwork

-Anthonis Mor, who worked in both Spain and the Netherlands, was the court painter to Philip II, the king of Spain and hereditary ruler of the Low Countries.
-In his pictures of princely sitters, Mor brilliantly exploited the conventions of the full-length standing portrait to convey power and controlled reserve.
+Antonis Mor, who worked in Spain and the Low Countries, was court painter to Spanish king Philip II.
 He used a seated three-quarter-length format for sitters who did not belong to the nobility, making them appear more approachable.
-The woman represented here, and ther husband, who portrait is now in the North Carolina Museum of Art, Raleigh, probably belonged to the merchant elite of Antwerp.
-Her cap and braid-trimmed bodice accord with Flemish, rather than Spanish, fashion.
+The woman represented here (along with her husband, whose portrait is now in the North Carolina Museum of Art, Raleigh) probably belonged to the merchant elite of Antwerp.
+Her cap and braid- trimmed bodice were fashionable for Flemish women in the mid-16th century.

 - Anthonis Mor

 - Oil on panel, mounted on aluminum sheet

 - 121.8 × 88.8 cm (48 × 34 15/16 in.)